crossbario/autobahn-python/docs/installation.rst

 We offer `Docker Images <https://hub.docker.com/r/crossbario/autobahn-python/>`_ with |ab| pre-installed.
 To use this, if you have Docker already installed, just do

-   ``sudo docker run -it crossbario/autobahn-python:cpy2 python client.py --url ws://IP _of_WAMP_router:8080/ws --realm realm1``
+   ``sudo docker run -it crossbario/autobahn-python python client.py --url ws://IP _of_WAMP_router:8080/ws --realm realm1``

 This starts up a Docker container and `client.py`, which connects to a Crossbar.io router at the given URL and to the given realm.

-There are several docker images to choose from, depending on whether you are using Python 2, 3 or PyPy (Python 2 only for now).
+There are several docker images to choose from, depending on whether you are using CPython or PyPy.

-There are the flavors which are based on the official Python 2, 3 and PyPy images, plus Python 2 and 3 versions using Alpine Linux, which have a smaller footprint.
+There are the flavors which are based on the official CPython and PyPy images, plus versions using Alpine Linux, which have a smaller footprint.
 (Note: Footprint only matters for the download once per machine, after that the cached image is used.
 Containers off the same image/layers only take up space corresponding to how different from the image they are, so image size is relatively less important when using multiple containers.)

 Install from PyPI